sundbp/strict-paredit.nvim/README.md

 | `<BS>` | If before delimiter, deletes both it and its match |
 | `<Del>` | If on delimiter, deletes both it and its match |

+It also handles strings like "string" by inserting matching "-characters and always deleting them as a pair.
+If you type a " in this position "foo |bar", then an escaped " will be inserted.

 ### Normal Mode

 | Key | Behavior |